About The Stick Smith

-We are a small willow crafts business based on the Hardwick Trust Estate in the beautiful Chiltern Hills AONB in South Oxfordshire.
+We are a small willow crafts business based on the Hardwick Trust Estate in the beautiful Chiltern Hills AONB in South Oxfordshire, England.

-We make a wide range of bespoke willow garden products & in-situ features to beautify your garden.
-Everything in made to order, tailored to your wants & needs.
+We undertake a wide range of bespoke willow garden projects, beautifying your garden.
+Everything is made to order, tailored to your wants & needs.
 We can design the project ourselves to your brief or work with your chosen garden designer or architect.

-We also make a range of stunning willow chairs suitable for the covered outdoor space or your home, as well as attractive willow baskets.
+We also make a range of stunning willow chairs suitable for the covered outdoor space or your home, as well as attractive willow baskets and sustainable willow coffins.

-We offer a selection of craft courses for those who like to get their hands stuck in.
+And for those who would like to try their hand at making, we offer a selection of willow craft courses for those who like to get stuck in.
 Great for up-skilling, immensely rewarding, and better still, you get to take your beautiful creations home.
 From gypsy willow chairs, woven plant supports and basketry, there’ll be a course to suit you!

 We harvest the majority of our willow from numerous sites including an acre near the banks of the River Thames on the Hardwick Trust Estate where we are establishing our own organically grown willow beds.